 Strengthening your neck

 Exercise plays an important part in all stages of recovery from neck pain.
 As you get better, the therapist will introduce different types of exercises.
 Supporting your neck in certain positions as suggested by your therapist can take the pressure off sore or injured areas.
 These positions become somewhat easier to get into by using a pillow, rolled towel, or commercial neck roll.
 You may need to relax back on a recliner or mattress for the best results.
 In cases of significant pain, you may receive a set of breathing exercises.
 Deep, diaphragmatic breathing, helps air to reach even the lower lobes of your lungs.
-Combining deep breathing to a slow relaxing count can help muscles relax while bringing much-needed oxygen to sore tissues.
+Combining deep breathing with a slow relaxing count can help muscles relax while bringing much-needed oxygen to sore tissues.
 Neck pain can cause physical and emotional draining.
 Relaxation exercises may not correct your problem, but they can help control pain and its accompanying stress.

 When your neck is still painful, movement is also important.
 Careful movements suggested by your therapist can safely ease pain by providing nutrition and lubrication to injured and sore areas.
 The movement of joints and muscles also signals the nervous system to block incoming pain.
 Common movement exercises include an active range of motion, in which you are encouraged to move your neck toward directions that don’t hurt.
 Your therapist will evaluate the movements that are the safest and best for you.
 In some cases, the pain will ease with the addition of pressure in one or another direction.
 Again, your therapist will need to determine which movements are best for your condition.
 Avoid movements that hurt or seem to irritate the soreness in your neck.

 As your neck becomes less painful, the exercises will change to focus on improving the overall health of your neck.
 These changes will focus on exercises for:

 - Aerobic conditioning